juggernaut/juggernaut.github.io/_posts/2017-10-03-picking-my-next-2-programming-languages.markdown

 I'm looking for less verbose language that allows me to express business logic without getting in the way.
 However, I have no intent of abandoning the Java ecosystem.
 The JVM is simply the best runtime out there.
-This limits our search to languages that primarily target the JVM as their runtime.
+This limits my search to languages that primarily target the JVM.

 ### The candidates